How to recover data if Windows does not start

 Do not forget to unplug the power cord from the wall socket to make sure the power is actually turned off when you open the computer case.

-However, be careful that the drive electronics does not contact any metallic objects or surfaces.
+However, be careful that the drive electronic circuit board does not contact any metallic objects or surfaces.

 If the drive has a Parallel ATA (IDE) connection, make sure the Master/Slave jumpers are set correctly before you power up the new configuration.

-Once the drive is connected, refer to how to unformat the hard drive for further guidance.
+Once the failed boot drive is accessible, refer to how to recover data in case of a boot failure for further guidance.